Jacob-Hatanaka/Jacob-Hatanaka.github.io/projects/Rubkix.md

   <img width="300px" src="../img/Rubkix_img.png" class="img-thumbnail" >
 </div>

-This project was done recreationally by me during my senior year.
+This project was done recreationally by me during my high school junior year.
 I wanted to practice coding and was drawn to the idea of coding a Rubix cube that could be turned via Rubix cube notation.
 From the sites I found, I couldn't find any that allowed you to turn a Rubix Cube via text input.
 This was frustrating due to the difficulty of turning a Rubix Cube via mouse on a 3d simulated cube.
 Based on this, I decided to code one via Python on Replit, a free coding platform.

 This project uses 6 arrays of 9 digits to store each side of the Rubix Cube.
 Each square on the Rubix Cube is labeled from 0-5 in the tens place for the color and 0-8 for the position on the side of the cube.
 In order to display all sides at the same time, I decided to use a flatened cube layout with the back of the cube displayed on each of the 8 cardinal directions (N, NW, W, SW, etc.).
 Turning is based on Rubix Cube notation with U, D, L, R, F, B for Up, Down, Left, Right, Front, Back and ' used for counterclockwise turning.